 Annual Uniform Crime Reporting Intake 2017-2024

-The Westchester County District Attorney’s Office is committed to ensuring the protections of due process and equal protection embodied in our Constitution apply to every person, regardless of immigration status.
+The WCDAO is committed to ensuring that our undocumented residents understand that the protections of due process and equal protection embodied in our Constitution apply to every person, without regard for their immigration status.

-The Westchester County District Attorney’s Office (WCDAO) is not responsible for issuing U-Visas and granting Immigration status.
-The WCDAO, however, can aid in the U-Visa process by reviewing certification requests of the Form I-918B for individuals who have been victims of certain crimes in Westchester County.
+Although the WCDAO is not legally capable of issuing U-Visas and changing a person’s Immigration status, the WCDAO can aid in the U-Visa process by reviewing certification requests of the Form I-918B for individuals who have been victims of certain crimes in Westchester County.
 To qualify for certification, the victim must be fully cooperative in the investigation or prosecution of a case handled by the WCDAO, and must be a victim of a qualifying criminal activity as defined by U.S. Citizenship and Immigration Services (USCIS).
 Please note, signing the Form I-918B does not grant immigration status.
 Eligibility is determined by USCIS.

 To request certification, please forward a letter, along with an executed G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, to: